 Cancer surgey wait time

 The length of time you may wait for surgery will depend upon the type of cancer you have.
 Hospitals within our region (Waterloo-Wellington) closely monitor the time that a patient waits.
-To view current surgery wait times click here.
+Please click here to view current surgery wait times.

 As part of the Ontario plan to reduce wait times for cancer surgery, the Ministry of Health and Long Term Care has funded several hospitals in our region to do more surgery for breast, bowel, lung, esophagus, liver, stomach and prostate cancers.